What the 2020 Charli D’Amelio Super Bowl Ad Means for the Future of Influencer Marketing

 Not only have brands that typically advertise in football’s biggest game noticed this trend but so has the NFL itself.
 The NFL agreed to a multi-year partnership with TikTok.
 Through this partnership, the NFL is looking to attract Gen Z viewership.

 With the NFL’s increased interest in TikTok, they chose to activate Miley Cyrus to headline the pre-kickoff tailgate.
 Cyrus will be performing live exclusively for 7,500 vaccinated health care heroes the NFL invited to attend Super Bowl LV.
 Fans who want to watch the performance can tune into the NFL’s TikTok for two hours of live pregame content.
 Cyrus was a great choice for reaching younger audiences due to her total social media reach of 233.91M.
 Additionally, of her total followers, 8.5M are solely from TikTok.
 Through the use of Captiv8 Insights, we were able to determine that not only is Cyrus widely popular on TikTok, but over 44% of her total followers are Gen Zers.

 In conclusion, we expect brands to continue shifting towards social media influencer marketing campaigns during the Super Bowl.
 This is due to the increased price of running a 30-second commercial, paired with the decrease in Gen Z viewership.
 Brands are taking note of this trend, even the NFL itself.
-If you’re interested in learning more about the Charli D’Amelio Super Bowl ad, influencer marketing strategy, and more from industry experts, reach out to us today!
+If you’re interested in learning more about the Charli D’Amelio Super Bowl ad, influencer marketing strategy, and more from industry experts, Visit Captiv8.io for more info!